Bankura district: British administration

 Towards the end of the 18th century, certain portions of the district around Raipur was affected by the Chuar Rebellion.
 At the time Bankura appears to have been part of Jungle Mahals.
 The disturbances of the Chuars in 1832 in the western part of the Bishnupur district lead to the disbandment of the Jungle Mahals.
 In 1833 Bishnupur was transferred to Burdwan.
 In 1872, the parganas of Sonamukhi, Indas, Kotulpur, Shergarh and Senpahari were transferred from Manbhum to Burdwan.
 At that time Bankura has area of 1346 sqmi with 526,772 inhabitants.
 In 1879, the district acquired its present shape with the thanas of Khatra and Raipur and the outpost of Simplapal being transferred from Manbhum, and the thanas of Sonamukhi, Kotulpur and Indas being retransferred from Burdwan.
 Addition of those areas into Bankura district increased to 2621 sqmi with 1,116,411 inhabitants in 1901.
 However, it was known for sometime as West Burdwan and in 1881 came to be known as Bankura district.

 Post-independence

-The district is currently a part of the Red Corridor.
+The district is part of the Red Corridor.